Sergio Osmeña: Rehabilitation of the Philippine National Bank

 Following the restoration of the Commonwealth government, Congress was reorganized.
 Manuel Roxas and Elpidio Quirino were elected as Senate president and Senate president pro tempore, respectively.
 In the House of Representatives, Jose Zulueta of Iloilo was elected as speaker and Prospero Sanidad as Speaker pro tempore.
 The opening session of the Congress was personally addressed by Osmeña, who reported on the Commonwealth government-in-exile and proposed vital pieces of legislation.

 The first Commonwealth Congress earnestly took up the various pending assignments to solve the pressing matters affecting the Philippines, especially in regard to relief, rehabilitation, and reconstruction.
 The first bill enacted was Commonwealth Act No. 672 – rehabilitating the Philippine National Bank.

 People's court

 Yielding to American pressure, on September 25, 1945, the Congress enacted Commonwealth Act No. 682 creating the People's Court and the Office of Special Prosecutors to deal with the pending cases of "collaboration".

 Foreign policies

 United Nations Charter

 Osmeña sent the Philippine delegation, which was headed by Carlos P. Romulo, to the San Francisco gathering for the promulgation of the Charter of the United Nations on June 26, 1945.
 Other members of the delegation were Maximo Kalaw, Carlos P. Garcia, Pedro Lopez, Francisco Delegado, Urbano Zafra, Alejandro Melchor, and Vicente Sinco.
 The 28th signatory nation of the United Nations, the Philippines was one of the fifty-one nations that drafted the UN Charter.
-Once approved by Philippine delegation, the UN Charter was ratified by the Congress of the Philippines and deposited with the U.S. State Department on October 11, 1945.
+Once approved by the Philippine delegation, the UN Charter was ratified by the Congress of the Philippines and deposited with the U.S. State Department on October 11, 1945.